Zen to Go Logo

 6. 4-7-8 Breathing Technique

-How to apply the 4-7-8 technique?
+How to Apply the 4-7-8 Technique?

 Although the name sounds technical, its application is simple and can be done anywhere.
 The key is to maintain the pattern.

 • Step 3: Inhale for 4 seconds.
-Close your mouth and inhale silently through your nose while counting mentally to four.
+Close your mouth and silently inhale through your nose while mentally counting to four.

 7. Aromatherapy

-How to apply aromatherapy?
+How to Apply Aromatherapy?

-Practical tip: Never apply pure essential oils directly to the skin without diluting them with a carrier oil.
+Practical Tip: Never apply pure essential oils directly to the skin without diluting them with a carrier oil.
 A blend in a roll-on applicator is perfect for carrying with you and using as an "emergency tool" throughout the day.

 The following video will give you some ideas on how to start using essential oils for your well-being.

 As you can see, this technique is a powerful and pleasant way to care for your mental health.
 Combining aromatherapy with other practices can enhance its effects; for example, our therapists integrate it into massage sessions to deepen relaxation.
-Discover more about the benefits of relaxing massage at zentogo.com.mx and how these techniques can work together.
+Discover more about the benefits of relaxation massage at zentogo.com.mx and how these techniques can work together.

 8. Tai Chi

-How to apply Tai Chi?
+How to Apply Tai Chi?

 • Step 3: Start with the basics.
 Focus on learning the fundamental postures and smooth transitions.
-At first, you can practice following online videos from recognized instructors.
+At first, you can practice by following online videos from recognized instructors.

 Comparison of 8 Relaxation Techniques for Stress